SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 1. So the result of this first part (`.["datacenters"]`) is the array of data centers (this is not because `"datacenters"` is inside a `[...]` construct, it's because the value of the `datacenters` property is an array).
 This array is then piped into the next part.

-1. And the next part, which looks like this `.[]`, is the [array value iterator](https://stedolan.github.io/jq/manual/#Array/ObjectValueIterator:.[]) which explodes all of the elements of the incoming array (the `.` in the `.[]` component here refers now to what was passed in through the pipe) and sends each of them downstream.
+1. Let's now consider the next part, which looks like this `.[]`, which is the [array value iterator](https://stedolan.github.io/jq/manual/#Array/ObjectValueIterator:.[]).
+This construct explodes all of the elements of the incoming array (the `.` in the `.[]` component here refers now to what was passed in through the pipe) and sends each of them downstream.

     👉 See what this looks like, noting how the items are output: